ChuckBV/ms25_xray_irradiation_radsource/README.md

 https://github.com/ChuckBV/ms25_xray_irradiation_radsource

-The data come from a series of experiments conducted on navel orangeworm adults in 2022 and 2023 by Dylan Tussey using a Radsource RS1800-Q irradiator.
+The data come from a series of experiments conducted on navel orangeworm adults in 2022 and 2023 using a Radsource RS1800-Q irradiator.
 This respository is organized as a single directory containing data sets in a single  Excel file ("Dataset.xlsx") and a series of R Markdown files providing and explaining summary and analysis of the experiments.
 The files were output as